pyamsoft/update-hosts/README.md

     ./hosts-update

 ## Disclaimer
 This script replaces the "/etc/hosts" file of your system.
-I am not
-responsible for any damage or loss, always make backups.
+It will create a
+backup of the existing hosts file before hand.
+This being said, please be sure
+to be careful when modifying the hosts file.

 ## Questions